 open to nationals of countries that have sent fewer than 50,000 immigrants to

 After submitting an electronic application, DV applicants can use the information provided on their confirmation page from that DV registration period to check the status of an entry online, to find out whether their number was selected in the lottery.
 That process was optional in earlier years, but DV Lottery winners are no longer notified by regular mail, so checking online with the State Department is now a mandatory part of the process.
+Following the initial registration period in the fall, entry status check updates begin to be posted in the May.
 Please be mindful that lottery winners are required to check their case status online, as there has been an increasing incidence of fraudulent spam claiming to notify individuals of winning the Diversity Visa Lottery.

 PAST PARTICIPANTS, PLEASE TAKE NOTE: Paper notification has been phased out, and will not happen for DV 2013 or DV2014 registrants, who will only be able to verify whether or not they get a winning number via Entry Status Check online with the Department of State.
 Winners will not be notified by mail.